TheRetroChannel/C64-Longboard-RF-replacement/README.md

 # To-do
 Just a reminder to myself to do the following:
-* Finish off the 128/64 shortboard page and insert link
 * Film video and insert link here
 * Grab some new comparison shots of stock RF vs this one
 * Take an actual pic of the LC bypass